History of Kennett Township

 Civil War

-Prior to the Civil War, many of the Quakers in Kennett Township were active in the "Underground Railroad," which aided runaway slaves in their efforts to escape to Canada.
-Using railroad terminology, the persons transporting the runaways from one place to another were called "conductors" and the homes where they were concealed were known as "stations."
-Well-known conductors in the area were John and Hannah Cox, whose home was located near the Anvil.
-Dinah and Isaac Mendenhall secreted untold numbers of slaves in their home along the road now known as Route 52.
-Another prominent conductor, Dr. Bartholomew Fussell, lived a mile east of Kennett Square in a large home later owned by Mr. and Mrs. Frank Way and known as "The Pines."
-Many old farmhouses in the area had secret hideaways where slaves were said to have been concealed by day and moved to the next station under the cover of night.
+Before the Civil War, numerous Quakers residing in Kennett Township actively participated in the "Underground Railroad," a clandestine network aiding runaway slaves in their journey to Canada.
+Following railroad terminology, those facilitating the transportation of escapees were termed "conductors," while the safe houses where they sought refuge were referred to as "stations."
+Among the well-known conductors were John and Hannah Cox, whose residence stood near the Anvil.
+Dinah and Isaac Mendenhall harbored countless slaves in their home along the road now recognized as Route 52.
+Another notable conductor, Dr. Bartholomew Fussell, resided a mile east of Kennett Square in a sizable residence later known as "The Pines," owned by Mr. and Mrs. Frank Way.
+Many historic farmhouses in the area possessed concealed compartments where slaves found sanctuary during the day, clandestinely moving to the next station under the veil of darkness.

 Early Settlers